 However, they don’t always know what they need to be thinking about in terms of developing their own touchscreen experiences – luckily, that’s where we come in.

-With that in mind, we thought we’d put together this blog post telling you seven important things to know before choosing an interactive touchscreen solution of your own.
+With that in mind, we thought we’d put together this blog post telling you seven important things to know before choosing an interactive touchscreen display of your own.

 1. There are two main parts to interactive touchscreens